 Last but not least, you want to make sure that you’re creating new pins all the time.
 You should already have a schedule that you follow for creating new blog posts and you want to make sure that every time that you create a new blog post you also create some pins to go along with it.

 Usually, I create at least 2 pins per article, but sometimes I like to go a bit extra and create 6 for a single blog post in one go.
 There really is no downside to doing this, as later on you’ll have more data to analyse and see what types of pins perform the best.

 Also, you want to make sure that you’re creating new pins for your old content.
 Sometimes, it’s more cost-effective to spend 20 minutes coming up with new pins than it is to write a new blog post.

 The key to remember here is to focus on creating new pins for old content that is already popular.
 For example, focus on creating new pins for your top10 blog posts FIRST and then move on to creating pins for other blog posts.
 This way, you’ll maximise your blog traffic and get more followers on Pinterest.

 So, there you have it!
-These are my top tips to get Pinterest followers FAST in 2019.
+These are my top tips to get Pinterest followers FAST.
 If you copy these tactics, I’m sure that you will see a massive improvement not only in the number of followers that you have but also in the blog traffic that you’re getting and the amount of money that you make blogging.

 Currently, I get just over 1,000+ new followers on my profile every single month, thanks to the tips that I’ve just mentioned.